 Joe: Perfect.
 I think we're going to dive into Bug Out vehicles here and we're taking this one step further away from just your general maintenance and whatnot into what are some of the cool Bug Out vehicles you should look at?
 But the first set we're going to look at are ones that you could drive as an everyday car, but also double as a get out of town vehicle.
 I myself, when you talk about Bug Out, I care mostly about get home vehicles because that's where my family is and that's where my stash is of all my stuff.
 I can stay at home.
-Yes, if I've got wildfires, if I've got a hurricane coming, I need to make sure I've got a reliable ride out of town.
+Yes, if I've got wildfires which needs training or knowledge about wildfire safety or maintaining a wildfire preparedness checklist, if I've got a hurricane coming, I need to make sure I've got a reliable ride out of town.
 Understanding that if I've waited too long to be in the traffic of exit, fires may change and block places that were going.
 And my route that I thought I was going to take is no longer my route.

 The gas stations I was going to stop at are no longer going to be open.
 And so I've got to plan through that whole side of things where your fuel efficiency comments come in.
 We look at some of the pictures of California last year and some of the exit areas where you can barely see getting out of, you've got down trees, you've got all kinds of stuff that are blocking the way or hampering your exits and people are constantly kind of moving on that.
 So I'm also going to look at what are things that can not get stuck when I have to go around a tree that's down or take a path that I didn't intend to originally through somebody's front yard to reopen a path out or to my next refuel station.
 So we talked through some of that stuff as well.
 The first one I have on here is a Mercedes G wagon.
 Have you ever seen one of these things?